LucasJMO/E6Plus/classes/MartialArtist.md

 **Purity of Body**: At 5th level, a martial artist gains immunity to all diseases, except for supernatural and magical diseases.

-**Master Style**: Once per day, a martial artist of sixth level or higher may activate a Fighting Style and extend its duration to 1 round/level rather than 1 round.
+**Master Style**: Once per day, a martial artist of sixth level or higher may activate a Fighting Style which may be used in tandem with other Fighting Styles.
 Activating this Fighting Style is still a Swift Action.
-Other Fighting Styles may be activated during this period, though their duration is normally going to be only 1 round.